 Manufacturers have discovered that a majority of consumers put safety first.
 Therefore, manufacturers are putting considerable effort into designing cars that can minimize injuries in an accident.

-Every year the National Highway Traffic Safety Administration (NHTSA) issues reports comparing the occupant protection levels of approximately 90 automobiles.
-The test simulates the impact of two cars meeting head on at 35 miles per hour.
-Crash-test dummies in the cars show the injuries people would have received if they'd been in the accident.
-To get the latest crash test results, call NHTSA's Auto Safety Hotline, 1-800-424-9393.
+Every year the National Highway Traffic Safety Administration ("NHTSA") issues reports comparing the occupant protection levels of approximately 90 automobiles.
+The test simulates the impact of two cars meeting head-on at 35 miles per hour.
+Crash-test dummies in the cars show the injuries people would have received if they’d been in the accident.
+To get the latest crash test results, call NHTSA’s Vehicle Safety Hotline, 888-327-4236 (TTY: 800-424-9153).
 If you prefer, check out their website at www.nhtsa.gov.
 The Insurance Institute for Highway Safety also has a website (www.iihs.org) which contains a lot of information on crash test and survivability ratings.

 For optimal safety, cars should not only hold up well in a crash, but should also include safety equipment.
 Consider ordering the following for your car if the following aren’t already standard equipment:

 Once you’ve done some background work, narrow your choices to three or four models you’d like to test drive.
 And choose a seller as carefully as you choose a car.
 The next chapter tells you where to start shopping for one.

 You’ve done your research.
 You’ve narrowed your choices to a few models.
 Now it’s time to get behind the wheel and take that all-important test drive.